The Kingdom of Burma

 But the fact remains that the Upper Burma inscriptions of this period are all composed in excellent Burmese, not in the Shan Language, and that before the end of the Shan period, Ava witnessed the birth of birth of Burmese vernacular literature.
 (BARMA2: The Shan penetration: P. 31)

-It shows the ambition of the Ava's court in continuing the legacy of Angkor as a cakravatin empire.
+It shows the ambition of the Ava' s court in continuing the legacy to make Burma as a cakravatin empire.

-In all his conquest, Bayinnaung's tactics had been the same.
+In all his conquest, Bayinnaung' s tactics had been the same.
 There had been no serious fighting and no town or city seemed to have been fired.
 The King of Kings would appear before a walley city with a mighty host commanded by various vassal princes, including his son, the crown prince, and his brothers, and the besieged would submit without any resistance.
-(SHAN: Past Shan-Burmese Relation: P. 51)
+(SHL: Past Shan-Burmese Relation: P. 51)

 One of the ships belonged to the East India Company which some months earlier, he had sent envoys with presents to its Bassein timber depot asking the build a diplomatic relationship with the English.